Owen Miller Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in MLB.

-- The Blue Jays' 3.99 team ERA ranks ninth across all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.95).

-- The Blue Jays rank 25th in baseball in home runs given up (72 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 73 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- In his last outing on Wednesday against the Tampa Bay Rays, the left-hander tossed five innings, giving up five earned runs while surrendering eight hits.
+- The right-hander last pitched on Thursday against the Tampa Bay Rays, when he threw three innings, allowing four earned runs while giving up three hits.

-- The 31-year-old has an ERA of 4.56, with 8.4 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .279 batting average against him.
+- In 11 games this season, the 25-year-old has put up a 5.53 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .274 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.